scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

 Pro: RANSACRegressor and TheilSenRegressor both use a hard rejection of outlier.
 This can be interpreted as though there was an outlier detection step and then a regression step whereas RobustWeightedRegressor is directly robust to outliers.
-This often increase the performance on moderately corrupted datasets.
+This often increases the performance on moderately corrupted datasets.

 Con: In general, this algorithm is slower than both  TheilSenRegressor and